laffed/clocker-bot/README.md

 SG_TO=<receiver of the confirmation email>
 ```

-**Note** The DRIVER_PATH variable needs to be the absolute path to the chromedriver executable.
+**Note:** The DRIVER_PATH variable needs to be the absolute path to the chromedriver executable.
 If chromedriver was placed in the repo folder for example:

 ```
 DRIVER_PATH=/Users/ME/Files/clocker_bot/chromedriver